 Who Needs More Iron?

-We’ve spoken to experts and listed natural ways to restore your hemoglobin to normal levels.
-The length of time you’ll need to continue using these effective remedies depends on your hemoglobin level and how often your doctor checks it for improvement.
+We've spoken to experts and listed natural ways to restore your haemoglobin to normal levels.
+The length of time you'll need to continue using these effective remedies depends on your haemoglobin level and how often your doctor checks it for improvement.

 1. Eat Iron-Rich Foods